 The biggest mistake developers make when starting with dark mode is relying on specific utility classes like text-slate-900 and dark:text-slate-100 on every single element.
 This approach leads to a massive, unmaintainable codebase where a single color change requires touching hundreds of files.

-The "Pro" approach is to use Semantic Tokens.
-You define a variable like --color-text-body that resolves to a dark color in light mode and a light color in dark mode.
-Your HTML then stays clean and semantic.
+The clean approach is to use Semantic Tokens.
+Define a variable like --color-text-main that automatically resolves to a dark tone in light mode and a light tone in dark mode, keeping your component markup clean.

 /* globals.css */